alaminmagaga/maize-disease-detection-web-app/README.md

 2. Click the "Choose File" button and select an image from your local machine that you want to analyze.

-3. Once the image is uploaded, the web app will process it using machine learning algorithms to detect any potential diseases.
+3. Once the image is uploaded, the web app will process it.

 4. The app will display the diagnosis, providing the name of the disease affecting the plant.